BxCppDev/bxprotobuftools/README.md

 The   ``bxprotobuftools``   library   (also   ``BxProtobuftools``   or ``Bayeux/Protobuftools``)  consists  in  a  set  of  C++  classes  and utilities for serialization  based on the Google  Protocol Buffers API (*protobuf*).

-It is used by the Vire C++  library.
+bxprotobuftools serialization is available for standard I/O streams.

-This is a very preliminary work, not ready for production yet...
-Some documentation and examples are still needed too.
+This is a very preliminary work that needs more development, tests and documentation.

-**Note**:
+bxprotobuftools  aims  to be  integrated  as  a  companion module  of  the https://github.com/BxCppDev/Bayeux and Vire C++ libraries.

 bxprotobuftools  has been  initiated  in the  framework  of the  SuperNEMO physics experiment software.

-Protobuf  based serialization  is used  by  the Vire  C++ library  for communication between services implemented in C++ and/or Java in the framework of the Control and  Monitoring System (CMS) of the SuperNEMO experiment.

 ## Dependencies and inspiration